adamgur/psychometric-dict-project/README.md

 3. Provides routes for each app

 ### User Interface
-The user interface remains largely the same:
+The user interface allows you to:
 - Search and filter vocabulary
 - Add, edit and remove words
 - Mark words as known, unknown, or uncertain
 - Use flashcard mode for learning
 - Export and import data
+- Reset data to the initial state

-## Data Migration
+## Data Persistence
-This project has been migrated from using localStorage to using JSON files for data storage.
-The main changes are:
+This project now uses localStorage for data persistence.
+The main benefits are:

-1. Added a `dataManager.js` module that handles:
-   - Loading data from JSON files
-   - Caching data in memory
-   - Exporting data to JSON files

-2. Modified HTML files to:
-   - Remove embedded initial data
-   - Use the dataManager module
-   - Add loading and error states

-3. Moved vocabulary data to external JSON files:
-   - `hebrew-json.json`
-   - `vocab-english.json`
+1. **Automatic saving**: All changes are saved automatically to your browser's localStorage
+2. **Offline support**: The app works completely offline after initial loading
+3. **Session persistence**: Your data persists between browser sessions
+4. **No server-side storage needed**: Simplifies the architecture
+5. **Privacy**: Your vocabulary data stays in your browser

 ## Customization
 To customize the vocabulary data, you can either:
-1. Edit the JSON files directly
+1. Edit the JSON files in the `data` directory for initial data
-2. Use the app to add, edit, or remove words, and then export the data
+2. Use the app to add, edit, or remove words, which will be saved to localStorage
+3. Export your customized data as JSON files

 ## Notes
-- The application will still work offline after initial loading
-- Changes are cached in memory but need to be exported to persist across sessions
+- Clearing browser data will delete your vocabulary progress
+- Use the export feature regularly to back up your data
+- Each browser/device will have its own separate localStorage data
+- The localStorage storage limit is typically around 5MB per domain, which is more than enough for vocabulary lists

+## Troubleshooting
+- If you experience issues with data persistence, check that:
+  - Your browser supports localStorage (all modern browsers do)
+  - You have not disabled localStorage in your browser settings
+  - You are not in private/incognito browsing mode (localStorage may not persist)
-- For permanent server-side storage, you would need to implement the server-side storage API (commented out in server.py)
+- If you need to clear your data and start fresh, use the "Reset Data" button in the app